-This would add an additional 15-20 min to your travels and you will likely be traveling with luggage.
+This would add 15-20 minutes to your journey time and you will likely be traveling with luggage.

 As we mentioned above, all Gatwick Express trains travel directly between Gatwick Airport and Victoria Rail Station.

-Most transfers involve the London Underground.
-At Victoria Rail Station, you can transfer to the Victoria, District, and Circle Underground Lines.
+At Victoria Rail Station, you can transfer to the Victoria, District, and Circle Underground lines.

-Aside from the Gatwick Express, there are several other suburban commuter and intercity rail lines that terminate at Victoria Station.
+Aside from the Gatwick Express, several other suburban commuter and intercity rail lines terminate at Victoria Station.

 Nearby Tourist Sights Include: